hosie/blog/_posts/2020-04-21-getting-started-with-crc-and-docker.md

 {: .notebox }

 **GOTCHA**: I did hit one hiccup while doing this.
 The networking from the cluster seemed not to work if I was connected to my company's VPN.
-I noticed that the cluster got into a bad state if I was connected to the VPM while either creating and or running the cluster.
+I noticed that the cluster got into a bad state if I was connected to the VPN while either creating and or running the cluster.
 I never got to the bottom of this and it might be a red herring.
 It seems to work fine if I delete the cluster and then start from scratch while not connected to the VPN.
 See [this issue](https://github.com/code-ready/crc/issues/1162).
 {: .gotcha }